thegeek82000/openGLCD/readme.txt

 FONTS
 =====
-The library is supplied with fixed and variable width font definitons located in the fonts folder.
-See the documentation for information on adding your own fonts to this folder.
+The library is supplied with fixed and variable width font definitons located in the fonts subdirectory.
+See the documentation for information on adding your own fonts to this subdirectory.

 BITMAPS
 =======
-Bitmap images are stored in the bitmaps folder.
-The documentation describes how to create you own bitmaps using a utility provided in the bitmaps/glcdMakeBitmaps folder
+Bitmap images are stored in the bitmaps subdirectory.
+The documentation describes how to create you own bitmaps using a utility provided in the bitmaps/glcdMakeBitmaps subdirectory

 OTHER FOLDERS
 =============
-The include and device folders contain low level system files.
+The include and device subdirectories contain low level system files.
 These do not need to be modifed for normal operation.